::THE SAYINGS OF SWAMI VIVEKANANDA::

 If you must be mad, be it not for the things of the world.
 Be mad with the love of God.

-Because of the screen of Maya (illusion) that shuts off God from human view, one cannot see Him playing in one
+Because of the screen of Maya (illusion) that shuts off God from human view, one cannot see Him playing in ones heart.

 Many are the names of God and infinite the forms through which He may be approached.